Contemporary Collage Artists That Turn Paper to Life

 Hannah Hoch - The Feminist Pioneer of Photomontage

 Although she is not Contemporary and is very much Modern, Hannah Höch has to be mentioned, as she is one of the most important collage artists with a great influence on all later generations.
 One of the originators of photomontage, a type of collage made of actual photographs or photographic reproductions, she created her most notable artworks during the rule of Weimar Germany.
-She worked hard to eliminate the sexist and racist codes ruling the country, challenging the marginalised place of women in the society and questioning beauty standards of the early 20th century by putting together clippings from fashion magazines and illustrated journals – thus creating a strong, independent woman ready for a treatment of equality.
-Many of her collages also depicted same sex couples and broke down the concept of traditional gender roles.
+She worked hard to eliminate the sexist and racist codes ruling the country, challenging the marginalized place of women in the society and questioning beauty standards of the early 20th century by putting together clippings from fashion magazines and illustrated journals – thus creating a strong, independent woman ready for a treatment of equality.
+Many of her collages also depicted same-sex couples and broke down the concept of traditional gender roles.
 Hannah Höch was also the only woman among the Berlin Dada group, but her contributions to the movement are still considered crucial.

 Featured images: Stefan Moses – Portrait of Hannah Höch, 1975, via theredlist.com; Hannah Höch – Cut with the Dada Kitchen Knife through the Last Weimar Beer-Belly Cultural Epoch in Germany, 1919, via flickr.